Ash-a9236/JAVA_MANS/00_INTRODUCTION.md

 <br>

-#### <a id="number-systems-characters-and-ascii"><span style="color: var(--title)">04.03 CHARACTERS & ASCII</span></a>
+#### <a id="number-systems-characters-and-ascii"><span style="color: var(--title)">05.03 CHARACTERS & ASCII</span></a>
 ---------------------
 <br>

 > For the ASCII reference sheet see <a href="https://www.ascii-code.com/"><span style="color: var(--link)">**ASCII**</a></span> <br>For the Unicode reference chart see <a href="https://www.unicode.org/charts/"><span style="color: var(--link)">**UNICODE**</a></span>

 All characters such as letters and symbols are also represented in binary for computers like numbers.
 It is an international standard for computer science and all informatics related stuff.
 The ASCII table is the english subset of the unicode table, wich encodes every symbol and letter from all the world's languages.
-Unicode also references emijis and their behaviours to reference them, we use a reference sheet called the <span style="color: var(--highlight)">ASCII code</span>, which uses 8 bit for every character
+Unicode also references emojis and their behaviours (hence why a smily face on apple is also a smily face on android). <br>

-each letter has a reference number which *all programming languages understand* and can lead to programming errors when defining and setting data types and variables in Java
+To reference them, we use a reference sheet called the <span style="color: var(--highlight)">ASCII code</span>, which uses 8 bit for every character, where each letter has a reference number which *all programming languages understand* and can lead to programming errors when defining and setting data types and variables in Java.

 (ex. char letter = 'a'; => char + 1; will return 'b' BUT int number = a; will return 96 since the ASCII for lower case a is 96)

 <br>

-#### <span style="color: var(--title)">04.04 OTHER SYSTEMS
+#### <a id="number-systems-other-systems"><span style="color: var(--title)">05.04 OTHER SYSTEMS</a></span>
 ---------------------
 <br>